kizu/bemto/README.md

 ### Adding Prefix

-If you'd like to prefix all your bemto-generated blocks, you can set the `prefix` setting to something, so it would be added to the beginning of all your blocks.
-Like this:
+If you'd like to prefix all your bemto-generated blocks, you can set the `prefix` setting to a String or an Object.

+#### Strings for prefix setting

+If you'd set a string, it would be just prepended to the names of all blocks:

 ```Pug
 - set_bemto_settings({ prefix: 'b-' })